 So it's no wonder that some of the material sounds quite similar to recent music Edgar Froese released on his album Dalinetopia while other tracks bear a strong influence of Johannes Schmoelling.
 One composition even is a reworked version of a track that was released as part of the soundtrack album The Park Is Mine (by the way, a release that was not approved by Tangerine Dream), another could be some unreleased leftover much in the vein of Logos Live.
 Anyway, most of the material has been strongly "tangentized", that is, overlayed with modern sounds, so a fan who expects "untouched" music from 1983 (like Hyperborea or Poland) might be dissapointed.
 On the other hand this output shows another aspect of TD's work, quite different from other recent releases and might be interesting for any Tangerine Dream fan.

-While both CD and backside insert of the initial release show the TDI logo, neither of them contain any order number or barcode, the number given below is the order number the Eastgate Music Shop lists this release.
-This album has not been released by TDI but by Edgar Froese's own label Eastgate which had only been used for release of his solo records before.
+While both CD and backside insert of the initial release show the TDI logo, this album has not been released by TDI but by Edgar Froese's own label Eastgate which had only been used for release of his solo records before.
 All material has been published by a company called "JOSEF Publishing", obviously a name created from the initials of both artists.

 Almost exactly one year later another similar album has been released: Blue Dawn, being a collaboration of Edgar Froese and former member Ralf Wadephul and containing unreleased material dating from 1988.